 As a public university, Politecnico di Torino is not in the position of marketing and industrially exploiting the results of any research project.
 For this reason, a spin-off company (BullDAST) has been established in year 2000 with the major purpose of turning into products the prototype EDA tools that have been developed over the years by the EDA group.
-BullDAST will support OSC in the commercial exploitation of the POET results which are directly related to the activities covered by Politecnico di Torino.
+BullDAST will also contribute to the commercial exploitation of the POET results directly related to the activities covered by Politecnico di Torino.

 The main contribution of Politecnico di Torino to the exploitation of the POET project will be on the dissemination of the achieved research results through technical presentations at international conferences and workshops, technical articles in the major journals and magazines addressing system-design and low power design issues, participation to fairs and exhibits such as those held at DATE, DAC and ISLPED, lectures and seminars in the context of international schools (e.g., Master programs in European universities, NATO summer schools) and training initiatives (e.g., EuroTraining courses).
 Similar dissemination has distinctively characterized the exploitation activities carried out by Politecnico di Torino within the PEOPLE project.
-A total of 13 journal/conference articles (including contributions on IEEE Trans.
+A total of 13 journal/conference articles (including contributions on JEEE Trans.
+On VI SI Systems.
+DAC: Design Automation Conf

+(including contributions on IEEE Trans.
 On VLSI Systems, DAC: Design Automation Conf., ICCAD: Intl.
 Conf.
 On CAD, ISLPED: Intl.
 Symp.
 On Low Power Electronics and Design) have been published on subjects directly related to the results achieved in PEOPLE.
 Most of the research findings from the project are also included in the list of contents of the course: "Design Techniques and Tools for Low power Digital Systems" that is part of the EuroTraining catalogue and that is held twice per year at the italian site (i.e., COREP, Torino) of EuroTraining.